The Problem With Education

 America is one of the biggest spenders in the world on education but has very poor outcomes on international tests like PISA.
-Other studies have been done that have compared American students to similar students in other countries.
-Our students fare very poorly.
-In the 20/20 show Stupid in America, a test was given to students in Belgium and students at a "good" school in New Jersey.
+On the 20/20 show Stupid in America, a test was given to students in Belgium and students at a "good" school in New Jersey.
 The average Belgian score was 76%.
-The average for the American students was only 47 percent.
+The average score for the American students was only 47 percent.

 Japanese high school graduates leave school with 3 to 4 years more schooling than their American counterparts.
-Most Japanese high school graduates have studied Chemistry, Physics and Calculus in high school.
+Most Japanese high school students study Chemistry, Physics, and Calculus in high school.
 Most American students avoid these courses.
 According to the National Academy of Sciences:

 Is It the Teachers Fault?

-I think blaming teachers is extremely unfair.
-They are part of a bureaucracy with no real control over what to teach and how to teach.
-Teachers don't control curricula, standards or testing.
-They have to make do with whatever materials, worksheets and curricula they are given, even if they believe that they are ineffective.
+Teachers are part of a bureaucracy with no real control over what to teach and how to teach.
+Teachers don't control curricula, standards, or testing.
+They have to make do with whatever materials, worksheets, and curricula they are given, even if they believe that they are ineffective.
 They have to prepare students for tests that often don't effectively test student ability.
 The belief that teachers are responsible for educational failure has lead to ideas like merit pay and compensation based on student performance.

 The Importance of Culture